Zoobitat Expeditions — Real-World Wildlife Conservation Journeys

 Michael travels to places like Madagascar to help discover new lemur species and protect them and their habitats.

-When not on a research adventure, Michael enjoys SCUBA diving and enjoying the diversity of the outdoors!
+When not on a research adventure, Michael enjoys SCUBA diving and learning about the diversity of the outdoors!

 Madagascar is a big island off the southeast coast of Africa, floating in the warm Indian Ocean!